Abhilash-5249/Weather-Website/README.md

 # Weather-Website
-I developed this app by using HTML,CSS and JS.
+I developed this website by using HTML,CSS and JS.